-Download and complete the , then submit it to Susan Fintland or Sean Dominguez.
-You may also have the option to complete an online application form.
-The deadline to submit the application for Spring 2019 is Friday, December 14th.
+Complete the online application form.
+The deadline to submit the application for Spring 2020 is Friday, December 6th.
 Even if you have received SI in the past, we need to have an official application on record for each term.
 If your course is accepted and this is your first time receiving SI, you will be asked to have a brief orientation with the SI Program Coordinator.

 How do we choose who receives SI?